ashbrick/Fit.js/README.md

 Fit.js is a fitness app that you can use to record and plan your workouts.

 **Created by:**
-Justin Warren
-James Bennett
-Ashley Brickhouse
+Justin Warren, James Bennett, Ashley Brickhouse

 Check out the live app here: [Fit.js](https://fierce-forest-65008.herokuapp.com/)